All About Assyrians

 The majority of Assyrians in Iraq live in the 'Nineveh Plain' which is a series of towns and villages, populated by an Assyrian Christian majority, right around where the ancient Assyrian empire was based.
 Many others live in the province of Dohuk (Nohadra) where the Kurdistan regional government is control.
 In the capital, Baghdad, Assyrians still number in the thousands, although that number was a lot higher before the war to topple Saddam in 2003.
 In addition to Iraq, tens of thousands of Assyrians live in neighbouring countries, including Syria, Iran, Turkey and Lebanon.
 Some of those are recent migrants from Iraq while the majority have always lived there.

-Politically speaking, Assyrians have been working and struggling to get some basic rights in Iraq.
+Politically speaking, Assyrians have been struggling to get some basic rights in Iraq.
 A more ambitious effort has also been underway in the last few years to grant them more administrative and political control in the northern 'Nineveh Plain' region.
-Essentially, this effort has been evolving and may culminate in Assyrians getting their own province, which will be under the direct influence of the central Iraqi government. |
+Essentially, this effort has been evolving and may culminate in Assyrians getting their own province, which will be under the direct influence of the central Iraqi government.
+That is until summer of 2014 when everything changed thanks to the ISIS invasion of the region.

 |

-| Links: Assyrian Voice || Nineveh || Assyrian News (AINA) || Assyrian Music || Assyrian Genocide || Assyrian flag || Assyrian Names || Assyrian Library || Read Assyrian Books Online | ||
+Links: Assyrian Voice || Nineveh || Assyrian News (AINA) || Assyrian Music || Assyrian Genocide || Assyrian flag || Assyrian Names || Assyrian Library || Read Assyrian Books Online | ||

 Books: